nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 ## HTTP services on the devbox

-The developer productivity team built a plethora of tools to support working with devboxes.
-Most of these made use of a central registry which maintained an authoritative mapping of which devboxes were active and belonged to which users.
-A lot of tooling supported developing HTTP services, which accounted for a majority of the code at Stripe:
+A large fraction of the code at Stripe existed to support an HTTP service of some form, including most of the Stripe API.
+The developer productivity team built a suite of tooling to make developing these services fairly seamless.
+This included:

 - DNS resolved hostnames along the lines of `*.$username.stripe-dev.com` to that user's current devbox
-- A frontend service ran on each devbox terminating SSL, handled any auth[nz] needed, and mapping service names to the appropriate local instance
+- A frontend service ran on each devbox that terminated SSL, handled any auth[nz] needed, and mapped service names to the appropriate local instance
-  - Each service at Stripe was statically assigned a local port, used by the above-mentioned frontend to route traffic.
+  - Each service at Stripe was statically assigned a local port, used by the frontend to route traffic.
-  - For instance, the API service had some assigned port, and the frontend forwarded `api.nelhage.stripe-dev.com` there
+  - For instance, the API service had some assigned port, and the frontend would forward `api.nelhage.stripe-dev.com` there
-- A separate proxy service actually listened on each of those ports, and demand-started the backing Ruby service.
+- A separate proxy service listened on each of those ports, and demand-started the backing Ruby service.
   - Thus, on first request to `api.nelhage.stripe-dev.com`, the API service would start up, and then remain running to handle future requests directly.
-- Those services used Stripe's [autoloader][autoload] on the devbox, in order to only loaded Ruby source code as-needed in order to speed startup time
+- Those services used Stripe's [autoloader][autoload] on the devbox, and thus only loaded Ruby code as-needed, resulting in fast startup times.
 - The autoloader also tracked which source files were loaded in which service, and then watched them using `inotify`; if a loaded file changed on disk, any services using it would be automatically restarted to pick up the changes

 [autoload]: https://www.youtube.com/watch?v=lKMOETQAdzs

-The net effect of this infrastructure was that developers could change code and effectively-immediately -- without any manual restarts -- access a copy of the service running their new code, at a fixed, shareable (within Stripe) URL.
+The net effect of this infrastructure was that developers could change code and then nearly immediately -- without any manual restart -- access a copy of the service running their new code, at a fixed, shareable (within Stripe) URL.
 This URL was stable even if they a provisioned a new devbox.
 Additionally, even though this feature worked for nearly all internal services, each devbox only ran the services that were actually in-use by that developer, reducing the CPU and memory load.

-In addition, dependencies -- both Ruby gem dependencies, but also any external services (databases, etc) or credentials, were centrally-managed on the devboxes by Stripe's standard configuration management.
-This meant that, for the most part, developers who were "just writing Ruby code" would not have to think about or debug environment or configuration issues.
-If they did run into problems, in most cases they could resolve them by creating a new devbox with updated configuration, which was itself a fast and mostly hassle-free operation.

 ## The `pay` command

 In addition to those HTTP endpoints, devprod built and maintained a `pay` command-line tool that offered unified access to a range of devbox features and workflows.

-Devboxes could be accessed via `ssh`, and direct access was widely used, but `pay` also wrapped some of the most common usage patterns to avoid the need.
+Devboxes could be and were accessed via `ssh`, but `pay` also wrapped some of the most common usage patterns to avoid the need.

 For instance, `pay test ...` wrapped the common workflow of running automated tests, running specified tests on the devbox (using `ssh` under the hood) and piping output and exit status back to the laptop.

 `pay curl` also wrapped `curl` and provided a helper to run manual `curl` commands against services on your devbox, which was often helpful when doing ad-hoc manual testing of API endpoints.

+`pay typecheck` wrapped [Sorbet][sorbet], and ran the typechecker on the devbox.

-In addition to the slightly convenience these tools provided, they were able to add value by being aware of the above sync process: `pay test` would side-channel with the sync process (itself another `pay` subcommand -- `pay sync`) to ensure that synchronization was sufficiently up-to-date.
-This feature was another important part of making synchronization invisible; Historically, it had been a common "gotcha" to edit a file and then switch to a terminal and run a test, but for that test to start **before** the synchronization had landed, such that you were not actually running your edited code.
+In addition to the slightly convenience these tools provided, they were able to add value by being aware of the above sync process: Most commands that operated on source code would side-channel with the sync process (itself another `pay` subcommand -- `pay sync`) to ensure that synchronization was sufficiently up-to-date.
+This feature was an important component for making synchronization transparent.
+Historically, it was a common "gotcha" to edit a file and then start a test **before** synchronization had completed, resulting in running different code than you expected.
 By making `pay test` implicitly wait on the synchronization, this (extremely confusing!) mixup could be eliminated almost entirely.

 This "sync barrier" piggybacked on watchman's [clock][watchman-clock] support.
 Using watchman's filesytem clock allowed `pay test` to check the current `watchman` timestamp and then ask the `pay sync` process "Have you synchronized to a timestamp equal to or greater than the one I observed?"

-Since `pay sync` was running a filesystem watcher, in the common case where you edit a file and then run `pay test`, the synchronization process has already woken up and started a sync by the time `pay test` starts.
-Using the `watchman` clock meant that `pay test` could "piggyback" on this sync (and avoid waiting at all, if that synchronization is already complete), instead of having to trigger a new sync.
-Thus, in the usual case where synchronization is healthy, `pay test` could offer this liveness guarantee with near-zero added latency.
+This meant that in the common case of editing a file and running a test, the timeline of events would look like so:

+- The user edits and saves a file
+- `pay sync` is woken up by `watchman`.
+It notes the filesystem clock, and starts an `rsync`
+- The user starts a `pay test` command
+- `pay test` asks `watchman` for the filesystem clock, and asks `pay sync` to wait until that time.
+- Because the filesystem has not changed since the earlier save, this timestamp **matches** the one `pay sync` saw.
+- Thus, `pay sync` knows it only has to wait for the **already in-flight** `rsync` command to complete before notifying `pay test`.

+Thus, using the `watchman` clock allowed us to implement this "sync barrier" semantics, without any additional round-trips to the devbox.
+If the rsync had completed before the `pay test` command, then `pay test` could start immediately.
+Of course, we also made sure to configure ssh `ControlMaster` appropriately, so that each `ssh` invocation piggybacked on an existing session, additionally minimizing network roundtrips.

-This side-channel also provided a useful mechanism to provide visibility to devprod about the health of the sync script.
-Developer laptops are laptops, and are expected to go offline and come back online regularly That means it's normal for the synchronization process to get temporarily stuck and not make progresss, and thus it's very noisy to try to report and triage errors from the synchronization proess.
-However, if a user is running `pay test`, that's a fairly clear sign of **intent** that the developer **expects** synchronization to be working; if the synchronization barrier discovers that `pay sync` has crashed, or if it times out, that would report an exception to a central error tracker, allowing devprod to monitor overall healthy of the synchronization system and investigate if needed.
+This `pay sync` side-channel also provided a useful mechanism to provide visibility to devprod about the health of the sync script.
+Developer laptops are laptops, and are expected to go offline and come back online regularly.
+That means it's normal for the synchronization process to get temporarily stuck while offline, and thus monitoring the health of synchronization is tricky.
+However, if a user runs a `pay` command that will work on the devbox, that represents a strong sign that the user **expects** synchronization to be healthy.
+Thus, if the IPC to the synchronization process fails or times out, that is an appropriate moment to report an error to Stripe's central exception tracker, allowing devprod to monitor the overall health of the synchronization system and the user experience.

 [watchman-clock]: https://facebook.github.io/watchman/docs/cmd/clock